Stem Cell Frequently Asked Questions (FAQ)

 How long do the benefits last?

 We are hoping for a long term benefit.
 Because this is such a new procedure, there are very few studies with outcomes with the treatment of arthritis that have more than a 2 year follow-up.
 However, because we believe that we are fundamentally changing the diseased joint, we have good reason to believe the good results will last years beyond that.
-In the treatment of rotator cuff tears/repairs, we have an excellent study showing persistence of the stem cell treatment benefit 10 years after the initial procedure.
+In the treatment of rotator cuff tears/repairs, we have an excellent study showing persistence of the cell treatment benefit 10 years after the initial procedure.

 How long until I feel better?

 This is highly variable depending on your diagnosis, recommended treatment, your overall health and fitness, activity level, age, and perhaps most importantly, whether you are having a surgical procedure along with the stem cell therapy.
 Please ask Dr. Farjo or his Physician Assistants regarding your specific case.
 We do note that patients will see improvements for up to 6 months to a year after a stem cell procedure.
 The initial recovery is related to the surgery, if any, that was performed.
-The later recovery is due to the actions of the stem cells.
+The later recovery is due to the actions of the cells.

 Will I have to redo the procedure?

-We do not routinely schedule repeat stem cell injections.
+We do not routinely schedule repeat cell injections.
 However, if you received a partial response, or a good response that “wore off” over time, then we would consider a repeat treatment.

 How often can I have it done?